dramforever/easyriscv/index.md

 function, and `ret` returns.
 Usually functions take arguments, uses local variables, and returns results.
 Since there's no real difference between the 31 general purpose registers, on account of them being, well, general purpose, we could just use any of them as we wish.
-Or we could follow the standard conventions.
+Usually though, there are some standard conventions to follow

 ## Register aliases and calling conventions